-As specified in Section D.4.2 of [IEC6131], the characteristic horizontal force from sea ice in DLC D1 may be found as $F=300~\rm kN/m\cdot D$ , where D is the diameter of the substructure at the ice interaction elevation.
+As specified in Section D.4.2 of [IEC6131], the characteristic horizontal force from sea ice in DLC D1 may be found as $F=300~\rm kN/m\cdot D$, where D is the diameter of the support structure at the ice interaction elevation.
 By assuming a diameter of 8 m, the characteristic sea ice load effect from DLC D1 is 2.4 MN.
-This approximately equals the characteristic load effect from the sheet ice calculated using Eq.
+This is slightly less than the characteristic load effect from the sheet ice calculated using Eq.
 8-1 and Eq.
-8-2 and $h{50}$ as the sheet ice thickness and $C_R=C{R,1,NC}$ from Section 8.
-In comparison to DLC D3, the wind conditions are similar, and the load effects in DLC D3 may have dynamic amplification as well, in addition to the increase of the value of $C_R$ due to compliance effects.
+8-2 and h{50} as the sheet ice thickness and $C_R=C{R,1,NC}$ from Section 8.
+In comparison to DLC D3, the wind conditions are similar, and the load effects in DLC D3 may have dynamic amplification as well, in addition to the increase in the value of C_R due to compliance effects.
 Thus, the quasi-static sea ice load effects from DLC D1 are negligible since they are exceeded by those from DLC D3.